petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 #### /var/log/cloud-init-output.log

 You can get information from the `stdout` and `stderr` during the [stages of cloud-init](cloud-init-deep-dive.md).
-This normally involves routing table information, networking information, ssh host key verification information, `stdout` and `stderr` for each stage of cloud-init, along with the timestamp for each stage.
+This data normally involves routing table information, networking information, ssh host key verification information, `stdout` and `stderr` for each stage of cloud-init, along with the timestamps.
 If desired, `stderr` and `stdout` logging can be reconfigured from `/etc/cloud/cloud.cfg.d/05_logging.cfg`.

 #### Serial/boot logs

-Cloud-init has multiple dependencies, these are documented in required prerequisites for images on Azure, such as networking, storage, ability to mount an ISO, and mount and format the temporary disk.
-Any of these may throw errors and cause cloud-init to fail.
-For example, if the VM cannot get a DHCP lease, cloud-init will fail.
+Cloud-init has multiple dependencies.
+These dependencies are documented in the required prerequisites for images on Azure, such as networking, storage, the ability to mount an ISO, and to mount and format the temporary disk.
+Any of these dependencies may throw errors and cause cloud-init to fail.
+For example, If the VM cannot get a DHCP lease, cloud-init fails.

 If you still cannot isolate why cloud-init failed to provision then you need to understand what cloud-init stages, and when modules run.
 See [Diving deeper into cloud-init](cloud-init-deep-dive.md) for more details.

 ### <a id="step4"></a> Step 4: Investigate why the configuration isn't being applied

 Not every failure in cloud-init results in a fatal provisioning failure.
-For example, if you are using the `runcmd` module in a cloud-init config, a non-zero exit code from the command it is running will cause the VM provisioning to fail.
-This is because it runs after core provisioning functionality that happens in the first 3 stages of cloud-init.
+For example, if you use the `runcmd` module in a cloud-init config, a non-zero exit code from the command cause the VM provisioning to fail.
+This behavior occurs because the module runs after the core provisioning steps in the first three stages of cloud-init.
 To troubleshoot why the configuration did not apply, review the logs in Step 3, and cloud-init modules manually.
 For example:

 - `runcmd` - do the scripts run without errors?
 Run the configuration manually from the terminal to ensure they run as expected.
 - Installing packages - does the VM have access to package repositories?
-- You should also check the `customData` data configuration that was provided to the VM, this is located in `/var/lib/cloud/instances/<unique-instance-identifier>/user-data.txt`.
+- Check the `customData` configuration that was provided to the VM.
+This file is located in `/var/lib/cloud/instances/<unique-instance-identifier>/user-data.txt`.

 ## Next steps

-If you still cannot isolate why cloud-init did not run the configuration, you need to look more closely at what happens in each cloud-init stage, and when modules run.
+If cloud-init skips the configuration, examine each cloud-init stage and the timing of module execution to identify the cause.
 See [Diving deeper into cloud-init configuration](./cloud-init-deep-dive.md) for more information.